BLavery/STM32F030F4P6-Arduino/README.md

 # STM32F030F4P6-Arduino

-THIS IS NOT AN OFFICIAL ARDUINO PROJECT
+THIS IS NOT AN OFFICIAL STM32/ARDUINO PROJECT

 <img align="right" src="STM32F030-Dev-Brd.jpg">7 Nov 2018.
 This is an interim project
 for getting the STM32F030F4P6 Cortex-M0 "Minimum System Dev" or "Demo" board